 - His guest spot on Two and a Half Men, where he plays Rose's father: a complete lunatic with an unhealthy obsession over Evelyn.

 - Not to mention his character in Terrence Malick's Badlands, a sociopath who was also a Sympathetic Murderer.

-- Plays against his "father figure" character type in the TV series "Anger Management" by playing Martin Goodson, a distant, uninvolved father who got back in his son's life because he didn't want to be alone after divorcing his current wife and none of his other kids wanted anything to do with him.
+- He plays against his "father figure" character type in the TV series Anger Management by playing Martin Goodson, a distant, uninvolved father who got back in his son's life because he didn't want to be alone after divorcing his current wife and none of his other kids wanted anything to do with him.